PostHog/posthog.com/contents/handbook/company/team.md

 <div class="team-left-bio" markdown="1">

 Hi!
-My name is Kunal, I'm a Bay Area native and a bit of a startup vet.
-I love discovering new ways to leverage data, product, and engineering to drive business outcomes.
+My name is Kunal.
+I'm a Bay Area native and a bit of a startup vet.

+I love finding new ways to leverage data, product, and engineering to drive business outcomes.

 Most recently, I led growth at Amplitude and an education startup prior to that.